 Coaches

-Following an agreed selection process that is determined by the Board, all coaches shall be nominated by the Football Committee for consideration and final endorsement by the Board.
+Following an agreed selection process determined by the Board, the Board shall have the power to appoint or remove Coaches.

 Captain and Vice-Captain

 A minimum of a Captain and Vice-Captain of the League team(s) shall be nominated by the Football Committee and subsequently endorsed by the Board and the Board shall have power from time to time to remove the Captains and /or Vice-Captains from office and to re-appoint or to appoint any other persons in their place.